Some of the best games I’ve played have been Kickstarter games.

 Just $30 will get you the full version of the game, but there are fancy collector’s sets at higher tiers.
 Estimated delivery is May 2015.

-This game is a standalone expansion to the original Legendary Showdown.
+Machines and Magic is a standalone expansion to the original Legendary Showdown.
 Like the original, which was based on The Adventures of Dr. McNinja, this game is inspired by a web comic — or two, rather: the Hugo Award-winning Girl Genius by Kaja and Phil Foglio and Gunnerkrigg Court by Tom Siddell.

 It’s a battle-style card game.
 I haven’t played the original myself, but the play demo looks interesting: Players have a set number of characters per round, and a set number of cards to use within that round.
 The cards you play allow you to give your characters weapons and bonuses, or screw with other players’ characters.
 This game is going to take a mix of strategy and willingness to screw with other players.
 A round ends only when 2 players have passed their turns in a row, and the winner of that round is whoever’s character has the most points.